 The WFCJ is a non-profit organization comprised of some of this State's premier DUI defense attorneys.
 Members of the WFCJ have been privately selected and invited to be members based upon demonstrating excellence in the courtroom, excellence in the ability to teach other attorneys, and upholding the highest of ethical standards demanded by the Bar Association.
 The WFCJ has provided the largest statewide CLE, solely dedicated to educating DUI defense attorneys in this state since its formation in 1984.
 In addition to providing the defense bar with premier continuing legal education, WFCJ continues to advance the rights of the accused through its amicus efforts.
 Moreover, the WFCJ actively participates in the legislative process, ensuring that the rights of individuals are not violated by the demand for stricter prosecution of accused impaired drivers.

 Past Presidents of WFCJ include: Doug Cowan, Steve Hayne, Ken Fornabai, George Bianchi and William Kirk.
-Four former WFCJ Members now serve as judges, they include the Honorable Michael Lambo (Retired), the Honorable Marjorie Tedrick (Retired), the Honorable Bill Bowman, the Honorable Michael Franz, and the Honorable Andrea Robertson.
+Four former WFCJ Members now serve as judges, they include the Honorable Michael Lambo (Retired), the Honorable Marjorie Tedrick (Retired), the Honorable Bill Bowman, the Honorable Michael Franz, Honorable Andrea Robertson, and then Honorable Jonathan Rands.